SJLennon/IBM-i-RPG-Free-CLP-Code/DATE_UDF/ReadMe.md

 ## Development

-What these functions do can also be done, with some work, directly in SQL.
+What these functions do can also be done, *with some work*, directly in SQL.
 And I'm aware there are other open source date UDFs avaliable, e.g. [iDate](https://www.think400.dk/downloads.htm).

 However...